 Why is that we have such a large waste management problem?
 The amount of waste that we have today couldn’t have been generated only by regular households, corporations contribute a large amount of waste.
 But the regular households are not getting off the hook.
 Regular households are people living in their houses like you and me.

 I hate to say this but in my experience, many people are pigs when it comes to public spaces.
 You will never see that behavior at their house but on the street and in the open they behave as if the space is not their problem.
-And before the grown-ups start the berating on the young generation, let me tell you that you specifically are part of this problem.
+And before the grown-ups start berating the young generation, let me tell you that you specifically are part of this problem.
 I’ve seen adults behave like this.

-Somehow there is a disconnect with people that fail to understand that damaging the earth is like damaging your home because it is, the earth is our home.
+Somehow there is a disconnect between people that fail to understand that damaging the earth is like damaging your home because it is, the earth is our home.
 When you throw something away, it will end up somewhere, it doesn’t magically disappear and doesn’t disintegrate either and will last for many years.

 Not only are we dealing with contaminated water which leads to a contaminated food chain, but we are also dealing with contaminated air.
 The air contamination or Co2 emissions are mostly generated by factories, refineries, buildings, and vehicles.
-I find it curious when people are supporters of green project at the same time they are supporting the fossil fuel industry, the industry responsible for most of the Co2 emissions, toxins in rivers, litter, and waste in the ground and in the ocean.
+I find it curious when people are supporters of green projects at the same time they are supporting the fossil fuel industry, the industry responsible for most of the Co2 emissions, toxins in rivers, litter, and waste in the ground and in the ocean.
 It makes no sense to work towards alternative solutions when nothing is done to remove the cause of the problem.

 Let me put it in simple terms; when you have a few rotten potatoes in a full bag of the same and you take your time to remove the rotten ones, what do you think will happen?
 Your small problem becomes bigger.
 This is what happened to our waste management and our energy production.